COVID-19 update for Tertiary students – 6 April

 Things change quickly so stay up to date by following the links below:

-For answers to questions about Student Allowance and Living Cost payments refer to StudyLink’s website.
+For answers to questions about Student Allowance and Living Cost payments refer to StudyLink(external link)’s website.

 For health advice, refer to the Ministry of Health’s website

-For official Government information about COVID-19 (novel coronavirus), including health advice and travel restrictions visit the All-of-Government website.
+For official Government information about COVID-19 (novel coronavirus), including health advice and travel restrictions visit the All-of-Government website(external link).

-For more advice for students, visit the Ministry of Education website:
+For more advice for students, visit the Te Mahau website: